CappeDiem/Discord.js-bot-template/README.md

-On windows open cmd and copy the folder location from top of the file browser and on cmd ty cd "then paste the location" and enter Then do in the cmd npm i discord.js to install discord.js what is the api used to connect to discord
+On windows open cmd and copy the folder location from top of the file browser and on cmd ty cd "then paste the location" and enter Then do in the cmd npm i discord.js to install discord.js before you do the install command make sure the cmd window is in the right folder what is the api used to connect to discord
 ```